-- b.
+- a.
+Residential automobile parking shall be provided consistent with Parking Option 1. - b.
 Unbundling.
-Required parking may be sold or rented separately from the units, with the exception of all Restricted Affordable Units which shall include any required parking in the base rent or sales price, as verified by HCIDLA. - c.
+Required parking may be sold or rented separately from the units, with the exception of all Restricted Affordable units which shall include any required parking in the base rent or sales price, as verified by HCIDLA. - c.
 Adjustment of Parking.
-In the event that the number of Restricted Affordable Units should increase or the composition of such units should change (i.e. the number of bedrooms, or the number of units made available to Senior Citizens and/or Disabled Persons), and no other Condition of Approval or incentive is affected, then no modification of this determination shall be necessary, and the number of parking spaces shall be re-calculated by the Department of Building and Safety based upon the ratios set forth pursuant to LAMC Section 12.22-A,25. - d.
+In the event that the composition of residential changes (i.e. the number of bedrooms), or the applicant selects another Parking Option (including Bicycle Parking Ordinance) and no other Condition of Approval or incentive is affected, then no modification of this determination shall be necessary, and the number of

+- parking spaces shall be re-calculated by the Department of Building and Safety based upon the ratios set forth pursuant to LAMC Section 12.22-A,25. - d.
 Bicycle Parking.
-Bicycle parking shall be provided in compliance with the Los Angeles Municipal Code, Section 12.21-A,16 and to the satisfaction of the Department of Building and Safety.
+Bicycle parking shall be provided in compliance with LAMC Section 12.21-A,16 and to the satisfaction of the Department of Building and Safety.

-Site Plan Review Conditions
+B. Site Plan Review Conditions

 8. Transformer.
-Any on-site transformer shall be screened a panel that utilizing a heavy gauge sheet metal with a semi-gloss all weather finish that is consistent with Exhibit A. The panel will have the letters of the name of the building, or address laser cut into the panel.
+Any on-site transformer shall be screened by a panel utilizing a heavy gauge sheet metal with a semi-gloss all weather finish that is consistent with Exhibit A. The panel will have the letters of the name of the building, or address laser cut into the panel.